July 18 (Thursday) - July 21 (Sunday)

 state, and who have experience organizing trips there.

-The lead expedition organizer in California is Robert Collier.
+The main organizer in California is Robert Collier.
 He's

 a police officer from Southern California who knows the most reliable places in the state for a